 Relationships

-At Essa Nursery and Essa Primary Academy, we feel it is important for children to learn social etiquette and to develop secure relationships with peers and adults.
+At Essa Primary Academy, we feel it is important for children to learn social etiquette and to develop secure relationships with peers and adults.

 Keyworker group time takes place daily to provide a small group situation where children are able to discuss a number of issues and themes based on personal, social and emotional development.
 These include circle times, characteristics of effective learning and Big Question, which involves discussion on a number of topics that can be focused on relationships.